 This is not our first attempt to describe these settings.
 In fact, Juup, Zeynep, and WooJoo each described one of these settings in their doctoral dissertations.

 What is new in this article is that we add another layer of understanding to our descriptions, by using a new concept, intentionality.
-This concept, which we have taken from ecological psychology and ‘nativised’ to TESOL, means – roughly speaking – ‘purpose’.
-In the article we show how such intentionality is generated in the contexts, sometimes without a central organising force, and how it then goes on to shape TESOL activity.
+This concept, which we have taken from ecological psychology and ‘nativised’ to TESOL, means –roughly speaking– ‘purpose’.
+It is a way of saying what each system (the Norwegian classroom, the TEYL system in Turkey, the TESOL system in Korea) ‘is for’, or ‘what it does’.

 How to access the article